rschristopher/rschristopher.github.io/src/bitcoin-as-money/in-the-year-2140.md

 If there is any such regression in human civilization then it is unlikely Bitcoin will survive in a recognizable way into the year 2140 – so for the purposes of this exercise, we will assume humanity overcomes the various existential threats (external and self-imposed) and maintains a steady state of growth and human flourishing.
 We can consider this the baseline requirement for Bitcoin’s survival (that we don’t end up living in a post-apocalyptic dystopia).

 !!! info "Prerequisite 1"
     In order for Bitcoin to survive to the year 2140, human civilization must avoid any catastrophic collapse.
-Bitcoin depends on human flourishing.
+Bitcoin depends on human flourishing, or rather, Bitcoin requires a symbiotic relationship with human civilization.